History of Sacramento, California: World War I and the Prohibition – 1901 to 1930

 The automobile was introduced to the city in 1900 through a local street fair; in 1903, the first car dealership opened, and the year after, twenty-seven Sacramentans owned cars.
 The number of automobile owners increased exponentially from that point.
 The advent of the automobile obsoleted careers involving horseback and overland wagon travel and decreased the importance of the steamboat and railroad industries.

 A series of Progressive Sacramentan politicians rose to key positions in the city government, implementing various methods of reform.
-Mayor George H. Clark, Land's successor, worked to end illicit gambling activity in the city's poolhouses; he also passed a referendum that reformed the Sacramentan charter government, equalizing the political power of each of the city's wards so as to avoid dominance in wards that hosted a rapidly growing working class population.
+Mayor George H. Clark, Land's successor, worked to end illicit gambling activity in the city's poolhalls; he also passed a referendum that reformed the Sacramentan charter government, equalizing the political power of each of the city's wards so as to avoid dominance in wards that hosted a rapidly growing working class population.
 1907 saw a breakage in the monopoly that the Southern Pacific Railroad held over Sacramento when the second Western Pacific Railroad requested permission to construct yards in the city's vicinity, while women's rights activist L.G.
 Waterhouse, who headed the Sacramento Women's Suffrage Association, worked toward women's suffrage.
 Sacramentan women were granted the right to vote in 1911, nearly nine years prior to the passage of the nineteenth amendment that enforced this suffrage nationwide.

 At the same time, the Rancho Del Paso and Rancho San Juan Mexican land grants that encompassed much of the northern parts of the county were sold to the public; people who invested in county development would construct the settlement of Citrus Heights on the land designated as the grant; plans for communities like Orangevale, Carmichael, and Fair Oaks were set into motion to complement the city's reputation as a fruit production powerhouse.
 The city began to expand exponentially after the Sacramento government convinced the residents of East Sacramento and Oak Park to approve annexation.
 The three cities were officially joined in September 1911.
 The first automobile-friendly settlement to be founded was North Sacramento, which was bisected by Del Paso Boulevard.